 Bottled gentian, Gentiana andrewsii

 Only the strongest of bees can pry open the closed blue flowers and get to the nectar and pollen rewards.
 And these are the bumble bees.
-Others might take a short cut and chew holes at the base of the flowers to "steal" some nectar without contributing to pollination.
+Others might take a shortcut and chew holes at the base of the flowers to "steal" some nectar without contributing to pollination.

 Growing conditions:

-30 - 75 cm pollen fall bloomer sun - part sun nectar rain garden any bumble bee royal blue medium to wet beetles long lived .
+30 - 75 cm pollen fall bloomer sun - part sun nectar rain garden any bumble bee royal blue medium to wet beetles long-lived .

 Garden symphony: